 2. The Japanese Sword Museum

-The Japanese Sword Museum, founded in 1968, was remodelled and opened its’ doors again in 2018, along with Kyu-Yasuda Teien Garden where the museum is situated.
-The museum displays the history and technology of swordmaking in Japan.
+The Japanese Sword Museum, founded in 1968, was remodeled and opened its doors again in 2018, along with Kyu-Yasuda Teien Garden where the museum is situated.
+The museum displays the history and technology of sword making in Japan.
 Japanese traditional swords known as katana were used by samurai warriors until only about 150 years ago.
-Katana have reputation for beauty, sharpness and strength.
-The exhibition on 3rd floor includes extensive sword collection and temporary exhibitions which run throughout the year.
+Katana have a reputation for beauty, sharpness and strength.
+The exhibition on the 3rd floor includes extensive sword collection and temporary exhibitions which run throughout the year.
 From a rooftop garden, you can enjoy a view overlooking Kyu-Yasuda Teien Garden and sumo stadium Kokugikan.

 Japanese Sword Museum

 5 minute walk from Ryogoku Station West Exit